mbrookeswebdev/citysoupkitchen/README.md

 Purpose: built to learn main features of Laravel.

 Deployed for demonstration purposes on DigitalOcean through Cloudways.
+If you would like to see it live, please send me a message.